Designing and delivering 50+ online sessions for 380 philanthropic decision-makers and activists

 Impact and feedback

-The summit led to an increase in our client’s visibility, and conversations that led to tangible new initiatives for the next years.
+The summit increased our client’s visibility, and conversations that led to tangible new initiatives and funding for the next years.